We work to project fees, not day rates, on almost all of our projects. Here's an old piece by Mike explaining why.

 1: You don’t know what a ‘day’ means.
-What can the writer achieve in a day?
+What can the writer or writing team achieve in a day?
 What’s their idea of a reasonable day’s productivity?

 2: You don’t know how many days you need.
 Many new clients ask simply, ‘What’s your rate?’
-The answer is meaningless unless you know how many days the writer is likely to need on your job.
+The answer is meaningless unless you know how many days are needed for the job.
 (See Point 1.) £1,200/day is more expensive than £800/day – unless a job takes the ‘cheaper’ writer four days and the ‘expensive’ one two.

 3: It doesn’t recognise the value of the work.
-I might come up with a brilliant strapline for your business in an hour.
+I might come up with a brilliant strapline in an hour.
 Hell, I might come up with it in the briefing meeting.
 Or it might take a week of fevered attempts, drafts and rounds of feedback.

 Either way, if it’s good, that line is extremely valuable for your company.
 It sums up your offer in a handful of words, crystallising everything you are in a single hit.
 So, do we judge it by the time it took?
 An hour, or a week?
 Or should we find a fee we both feel recognises the value of that product for you?